 Taking these four actions accomplishes four goals

-1. Creating a clear understanding of how you will evaluate each study.
+1. Creating a clear understanding of how you’ll evaluate each study.
 This is your map for assessing the risk of bias.

 2. Ensuring transparency (not hiding what you did or how you did it).

-3. Making your findings reproducible, so other researchers can repeat your analysis if they wish to check the validity of your conclusions.
+3. Making your findings reproducible, so other researchers can repeat your analysis if they want to check your conclusions’ validity.

 4. Writing the methods section of your systematic review report before you perform the review saves you time later.
 You can write the introduction section and the methods section before you perform the review, in parallel with writing your protocol.